-The project will provide approximately 12,194 square feet total of open space, which includes 4,448 square feet for a courtyard and pool deck on the first floor, 406 square feet for an outdoor lounge/sitting area on the second floor, and a 2,640 square foot amenity deck on the roof.
-The proposed project also includes 4,700 square feet of private balconies.
-Additionally, the project includes 3,671 square feet of landscaped area distributed throughout the project.
+The project will provide a minimum of 11,402 square feet of open space, consisting of individual balconies, a courtyard, pool deck, roof deck, a recreation room, and a gym.
 The project has been conditioned so that all open areas not used for buildings, driveways, parking areas, recreational facilities or walks will be attractively landscaped and maintained in accordance with a landscape plan, including an automatic irrigation plan, prepared by a licensed landscape architect.
 The planting of any required trees and street trees will be selected and installed per the Bureau of Street Services, Urban Forestry Divisions' requirements.
 Therefore, the on-site landscaping will be compatible with the existing and future developments in the neighborhood.